swordencao/gentoo-mpi/README.md

 * [mpi-r1](https://github.com/swordencao/gentoo-mpi/blob/master/docs/mpi-r1.md) - install files that may be used with one or more of installed MPI implementations
 * [mpi-provider](https://github.com/swordencao/gentoo-mpi/blob/master/docs/mpi-provider.md) - providing MPI paths for ebuilds depending on specific MPI versions and multilib architectures

+## Milestone

+* Week 1 (5.27 - 6.2)

+This week I created an overlay repository and wrote MPI and MPI-based packages (for example, hpl) module files.
+Based on setting up a virtual environment, they worked as expected.
+During this period, I investigated and tested several things may influence the module files, e.g. run-time environment variables.
+And I found the MPI_TARGETS is the most important and most time-consuming part over the project.

+* Week 2 (6.3 - 6.9)

+This week I designed and implemented mpi.eselect and a MPI-based package sys-cluster/hpl as an example.
+These two eselect files can both handle 'list', 'set', 'show' and 'none'.
+The eselect files basically connect to moduel files' actions directly, which including environment variables operations mostly.
+So users are able to use eselect directly without 'module' command (actually 'module' works but it is not necessary).

+* Week 3-4 (6.10 - 6.23)

+For the recent two weeks, I implemented gentoo-mpi and mpi-provider.eclass basically.
+More detailed, the modulefiles and eselect files which were done in the previous weeks are initially installed by gentoo-mpi. mpi-provider facilitates MPI packages to modify these files specifically.

+* Week 5-6 (6.24 - 7.7)

+These two weeks I used some of buffer time, however the basic goal for MPI-Provider is finished:

+1. Multiple MPI packages (mpich-3.3, openmpi-4.0.1 are tested) could be installed together on the same system without conflict, with the help of mpi-provider.eclass.
+There are four main types of paths to maintain - libpath, binpath, incpath and manpath.
+2. Refactor modulefiles in order to use specific fixed MPI paths rather than modifying by sed.

+* Week 7 (7.8 - 7.14)

+1. Reimplement mpi.eselect using some of empi’s implementation.
+2. Create mpi-r1.eclass for installing different packages satisfying among different MPI implementations, which of some ideas are based on python-r1.
+A MPI_COMPAT is designed for list all available MPI implementations in an ebuild, and _MPI_SUPPORTED_IMPLS stands for currently supported MPI implementations.

+* Week 8 (7.15 - 7.21)

+1. Removed mpi_foreach_impl(), and porting functions – including multilib:

+mpi-r1_src_configure
+mpi-r1_src_cmopile
+mpi-r1_multilib_src_configure
+mpi-r1_multilib_src_cmopile

+2. Added hpl for testing mpi-r1.

+* Week 9 (7.22 - 7.28)

+1. tested hpl with mpi-r1
+2. wrote documentation of mpi-provider and mpi-r1

+* Week 10-11 (7.29 - 8.11)

+1. Found the fixed issues for current implemented packages.
+2. Finish writing documentations.
+3. Tested openmpi, mpich, mpich2, and mvapich2.
+There is an existing bug for mvapich2 - 463188 and I will look into it later.
+4. Fixed installation of modulefiles and eselect files.

+* Week 12 (8.12 - 8.18)

+Fix issues, polish documentation, and other miscellaneous jobs.

 ## TODO

 The core functionality (e.g. parallel install of openmpi, mpich and